 Another regression technique is the use of random-effects models.
-These models are similar to fixed-effects models in that they models an individual-specific effect.
+These models are similar to fixed-effects models in that they model an individual-specific effect.
 However, random-effects models rely on the assumption that time-invariant, unobserved characteristics are not correlated with other explanatory variables in the model.

 A difference-in-differences model is a special kind of fixed-effects model.
 Difference-in-differences models show the changes in outcomes over time for the group receiving the intervention versus the changes over the same period for a comparison group that did not receive the intervention (or received a different one).
 These models are often used to assess an intervention adopted at a group level, such as a policy at the state level, and the analysis also takes place at the group level.
 For example, suppose states adopted a policy to increase the minimum wage over a 10-year period, with some adopting it in each year and some never adopting it, and a researcher analyzed the effect of the law on the states' unemployment rates.
 The researcher would use a difference-in-differences model to compare the changes in unemployment rates in states that adopted the minimum wage policy versus states that did not adopt the policy.
-Using this approach, the researcher can account for changes in the outcome variable that would have occurred over time for reasons that are not related to the policy, as well as for "fixed" differences between the intervention and comparison groups that are unrelated to receiving the intervention.
+Using this approach, the researcher can account for changes in the outcome variable that would have occurred over time for reasons that are not related to the policy, as well as for